hackoregon/civic/README.md

 This is the home of the front-end code for the [CIVIC Platform](https://civicplatform.org/).
 It's organized in a monorepo using Yarn Workspaces, but it's ok if you don't know what that means yet.

+# ⚡ Rapid iteration in progress!

+Currently, we're rapidly iterating to prepare improve the experience for future development!
+This might not be the best time to hop in as a first time contributor.

+If you're interested in what we're doing and want to hear more when we're ready for more collaborative contributions, visit [Civic Software Foundation](https://civicsoftwarefoundation.org) and join our mailing list or apply to volunteer.

 # Let's make this better, together!

 Civic magic happens when we work together.
 We welcome your collaborative contributions.
 We also have a [more technical contribution guide](https://github.com/hackoregon/civic/blob/master/CONTRIBUTING.md).